You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 What feels most loving?

-What is most loving for you (treating others how you want to be treated and treating yourself how you would treat others when in a healed place- is the most loving choice for you)
+What is most loving for you (treating others how you want to be treated and treating yourself how you would treat others when in a healed place- is the most loving choice for you).
+Doing what does not feel loving for you will cause harm to self, others and relationships.

 Take action within your control.